felipelobatodasilva/AWS-Database-Migration/README.md

 ## Creating S3 Bucket <a name="creatings3bucket"></a>

-You can choose two different ways for the s3 bucket creating.
+You can choose two different ways for the s3 bucket creation.
 The first one can be done either AWS Management Console or AWS Toolkit for Visual Studio Code.

 At first, I will show you how to do it in both cases.